 Dictionary of Sydney

-There are two clocks in the QVB that visitors should not miss:
+There are two clocks in the QVB that you should not miss:

 The building was constructed during an economic depression to employ the cities, stained window artists, and stonemasons.
 Its renovation in the 1980s restored its beauty.